-The final test will be proctored remotely via Webex and its duration will be 3 hours (1.5 extra hours to account for any technical difficulties, so that no one is at a disadvantage).
-It is scheduled for April 13, 2021 and will be administered synchronously through Dropbox in Learn, unless permission has been requested well in advance, and has been granted.
+The final test will be proctored remotely via Zoom and its duration will be 1.5 hours.
+It is scheduled for April 5, 2022 and will be administered synchronously through Dropbox in Learn unless permission has been requested well in advance and has been granted.
 Instructions and format details will be announced before the test.
 Start time: 11.30 am.